zx80/flask-simple-auth/DOCUMENTATION.md

 - `clear_caches` to clear internal process caches (probably a bad idea).
 - `error_response` a function/decorator to register a new response generator for errors.
+- `add_headers` a function to add new HTTP headers to the response.

 Decorators allow to register helper functions, such as: